On the regularization of Wasserstein GANs

 (i) In particular, both minimum and maximum exist.

-(ii) The following two statements are equivalent: \begin{itemize} \item[(a)] $\pi^*$ is an optimal coupling (minimizing the value on the left hand side of eq. \eqref{eq:duality}) \item[(b)] Any optimal function $f^*\in \Li{1}$ (at which the maximum is attained for the right hand side of eq. \eqref{eq:duality}) satisfies that for all $(x,y)$ in the support of $\pi^*$: $f^*(x)-f^*(y) = ||x-y||_2 $. \end{itemize} \end{theorem}
+(ii) The following two statements are equivalent: \begin{itemize} \item[(a)] $\pi^*$ is an optimal coupling (minimizing the value on the left hand side of \eqref{eq:duality}). \item[(b)] Any optimal function $f^*\in \Li{1}$ (at which the maximum is attained for the right hand side of \eqref{eq:duality}) satisfies that for all $(x,y)$ in the support of $\pi^*$: $f^*(x)-f^*(y) = ||x-y||_2 $. \end{itemize} \end{theorem}